 1-2-3 Arlington were designed to give the appearance of one large, monumental building, in the French Academic style popular in Paris during the 1850s and 1860s.
 2 Arlington – the middle house – is set slightly further back from the street than the two surrounding houses, whose mansard roofs project outwards slightly to frame it.
 As originally designed, there was a five foot wide passageway at the rear of 2 and 3 Arlington, running parallel to Arlington and underneath the rear ells, to provide access to the alley for all three houses.

-The Welds lived at 1 Arlington until about 1879, when they moved to Philadelphia.
-A June 6, 1897, Boston Globe article on William F, Weld indicated that he “claimed he was excessively taxed by the assessors, and he became so indignant that he decided to leave the city for Philadelphia.”
+William and Isabella Weld continued to live at 1 Arlington until about 1879, when they moved to Philadelphia.
+A June 6, 1897, Boston Globe article on William F. Weld indicated that he “claimed he was excessively taxed by the assessors, and he became so indignant that he decided to leave the city for Philadelphia.”
 He continued to own 1 Arlington, which appears to have been left vacant.
 They also maintained a home in Newport.
-Their unmarried son, George Walker Weld, lived with them.
 William Weld died in December of 1881.
-After his death, Isabella and George Weld moved to 115 Commonwealth.
+After his death, Isabella Weld moved back to Boston and lived at 115 Commonwealth.
+George Walker Weld lived with her.

 On September 14, 1882, William F. Weld’s estate offered 1 Arlington for sale at auction.
 The auction notice published in the Boston Journal by Samuel Hatch & Co., auctioneers, noted that “on the main entrance floor is a large reception room, dining and library room, beautiful drawing rooms on second story, and ample chambers and dressing rooms above, with bath rooms, water closets, and the best of plumbing throughout the house.
 Heavy plate glass windows.”